pipilu89/bootstrap-template/pages/hostel-location.md

 title: Location of Haikou Banana Hostel
 nav: Location
 nav_order: 4
+meta_description: How to find Haikou Banana Hostel.
+Haikou Banana Hostel is located in the North-East of Haikou City.
+We are on a large island called Haidian Dao.
 ---

-Haikou Hostel is located in the North-East of Haikou City.
+Haikou Banana Hostel is located in the North-East of Haikou City.
 We are on a large island called Haidian Dao (海甸岛).

 We are located down an alley on Renmin Avenue (Chinese: Renmin Dadao 人民大道).